albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **ID:** CORTEX-FEAT-003
 -   **Title:** Integrate STEM Compass specialized systems
 -   **Status:** Resolved
 -   **Description:** This feature integrates a suite of specialized Systems, collectively named "STEM Compass," into the System Core.
-The launcher (`launcher.py`) has been updated to download these new GGUF files, and the `CortexConfiguration.py` has been modified to map them for use by the worker.
+The launcher (`launcher.py`) has been updated to download these new Weight File files, and the `CortexConfiguration.py` has been modified to map them for use by the worker.
 The total model parameter count has been updated to 78.75B to reflect these additions.
 The `.gitignore` file was also updated to exclude temporary build artifacts.
 -   **ID:** SYS-PERF-004
 -   **Title:** Tune resource limits, improve logging, and relax dependency pinning
 -   **Status:** Resolved